Lin-Brain-Lab/fMRI-Analysis-For-Mac/FreeSurfer T1 Reconstruction.md

 4. Make a folder path as follows: Subjects/s004/mri/orig add the dicom folder into the orig folder

 5. `mri_info` checks if all freesurfer items are there
+6. `setenv SUBJECTS_DIR $PWD`
+7. `setenv SUBJECTS_DIR /Users/jessica/Subjects` set your subject directory
-6. `echo $SUBJECTS_DIR` sees what path your subjects are in
+8. `echo $SUBJECTS_DIR` sees what path your subjects are in
-7. `unpacksdcmdir` converts individual slices of dicom file into volume to one file
-8. `cd /Users/jessica/Subjects/s004/mri/orig` get into right directory in orig folder
+10. `cd /Users/jessica/Subjects/s004/mri/orig` get into right directory in orig folder
-9. `setenv SUBJECTS_DIR $PWD`
-10. `setenv SUBJECTS_DIR /Users/jessica/Subjects`
-11. `mkdir unpack` creates empty folder called unpack (in orig folder)
+12. `mkdir unpack` creates empty folder called unpack (in orig folder)
-12. `cd unpack/`
+13. `cd unpack/`
+14. `vi unpack.rule` makes a file called unpack.rule, enter "37 3danat COR blah" (number changes based on dicom scan)
-13. `unpacksdcmdir -src ../dicom -targ . -scanonly ./info`
+15. `unpacksdcmdir -src ../dicom -targ . -scanonly ./info`
-14. Make text file in textedit (format → plain text) and enter "37 3danat COR blah", name the file unpack.rule.
-(Output of the previous step shows what number it should be, in this case 37) and put in unpack folder
-15. `mri_convert -all-info`
+16. `mri_convert -all-info`
-16. `mv unpack.rule.txt unpack.rule` to rename unpack.rule.txt to unpack.rule
 17. `unpacksdcmdir -src ../dicom -targ . -cfg ./unpack.rule` make sure you are in the unpack folder (this step may take some time)
 18. `cd ../` make sure in orig file for next step (going back one folder)
 19. `mri_convert unpack/3danat/037/COR-.info ./001.mgz` after this step there should be a 001.mgz in the orig folder
-20. `recon-all`
+20. `recon-all` this step will take about 10 hours to complete the whole processing

 ### Alternate Steps if Error Present at Step 17
 #### Using Mango